wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 $ loadScript('loadScript/register.js')
 ```

-If you don't want to be a miner, you can bet on the delegator node, who will mine for you and share the block incentive.
+If you don't want to be a validator, you can delegate WAN to a validator who will stake for you and share the block rewards.

-The incentive percent is related to the stake amount and `feeRate`.
+The reward percent is related to the stake amount and the `feeRate`.

-The delegate bet method is also in `register.js`, it is in the last 3 lines.
+The delegation method is also in `register.js`, it is in the last 3 lines.

-You can input the delegator's address to bet.
+You can input the delegator's address to make a delegation.

-The lock time for delegate in does not work in PoC stage, it will follow the delegator's lock time.
+The lock time for delegations does not work in the proof of concept version, it will follow the delegator's lock time.

 ## 6.5.
-Check Incentive
+Check rewards

-You can check your balance as shown above to verify whether you have got an incentive.

-And you can use the commands shown below to see which address was awarded and its incentive amount for specified input epoch ID.
+You can check your balance as shown above to verify whether you have received a reward, and you can use the commands shown below to see which address was awarded and the reward amount for the specified epoch ID.

 ```
 // In an attached IPC session to run for epoch 123.
 $ pos.getEpochIncentivePayDetail(123)
 ```

 ## 6.6.
-Stake unregister and Unlock
+Unregister and Unlock

-Your locked wan coins will automate send back when time up.
+Your locked WAN will be automatically sent back when the time is up.

-Do not need any manual operation.

-# 7. Test result of incentive
+# 7. Results of internal testing

-We depolyed some pos miner nodes to mine.
+We depolyed some PoS validator nodes to participate in staking.

-Use different stake value and different locktime to test.
+We used different stake values and different locktimes to test.

-The locktime is measured by epoch count.
+The locktime is measured by epoch counts.

-The epoch time is 20 minutes of one epoch.
-So 6 epoch means 120 minutes.
+The epoch time is 20 minutes for one epoch.
+So 6 epochs means 120 minutes.

-And the total stake is about 6000000 ~ 8000000 wan coins on the test blockchain.
+The total stake is about 6000000 ~ 8000000 WAN on the testnet.

-The incentive reward to the address is shown below:
+The reward sent to the addresses is shown below:

 | Address     | stake | locktime | ep 1| ep 2 | ep 3 | ep 4 | ep 5 | total incentive |
 | ----------  | ---- | :---: | --- | --- | ----| ---- | ---- | ---- |